Henry8r8w/UofWa-lecture-notes/Quarter Winter - 2025/CSE 351 - Hardware and Software Interface/Labs/Reference.md

 ### ssh and scp
 - ssh: a secure porotcal to connect local machine to remote server (c:/usr/local $\to$ \[username@remotename~])
 - scp:to make secure copy of file between sever and local machine
-    - At  local machine: scp username@remotename:filepath /local/machine/filepath
+    - At  local machine (remote files -> local machine): scp username@remotename:filepath /local/machine/filepath
         - /local/machine/filepath: . copies to cwd (or ./subfolder), .. copies to pd, else specifies your absolute path
-    - At your local machine: scp /local/machine/filepath username@remotename:fielpath
+    - At your local machine (local files -> remote server): scp /local/machine/filepath username@remotename:fielpath

 ### The File System as an Organization Tool
 - File system is oganized in a tree